 The same problem was also solved by the downwards branch and bound and partial bidirectional branch bound methods [22].
-The computational times (CPU time) taken by MIQP, Downward BAB and PB methods and also the exhaustive search method are compared in Figure 9.
+The computational times (CPU time) taken by MIQP with big-m approach, MIQP with indicator constraint approach, Downward BAB and PB methods and also the exhaustive search method are compared in Fig. 9.
 Note that exhaustive search is not performed and instead we give an estimate assuming 0.01 s for each evaluation.
-From Figure 9, it can be seen that the MIQP finds the optimal solution 6 orders of magnitude faster than the exhaustive search methods.
-On average, the MIQP methods are about 1 order of magnitude slower than PB and Downwards BAB methods.
-The MIQP method is relatively quick for measurement subset sizes between 25 and 41, but slower for subset sizes from 10 to 19.
-This is reasonable because subset sizes (10 to 19) have very high number of possibilities ( $\binom{41}{10}$ to $\binom{41}{19}$ ).
+From Fig. 9, it can be seen that the MIQP finds the optimal solution 6 orders of magnitude faster than the exhaustive search methods.
+Contrary to theory, MIQP with indicator constraints take slightly higher computational times than MIQP with big-m approach, this could be due to the branching strategy used in CPLEX solver resulting in exploration of higher number of nodes.
+On an average, the MIQP with the big-m or indicator constraint approaches is about 1 order of magnitude slower than the PB and Downwards BAB methods.
+The MIQP method is relatively quick for measurement subset sizes between 25 and 41, but slower for subset sizes from 10 to 23.
+This is reasonable because subset sizes from 10 to 23 have a very high number of possibilities

+$\begin{pmatrix} \begin{pmatrix} 41\\10 \end{pmatrix}$ to $\begin{pmatrix} 41\\23 \end{pmatrix}$ .
 In conclusion, even though the MIQP methods are not as computationally attractive as Downwards BAB and PB methods, the differences are not excessive.

 5.5.
-Example 5: Measurement selection for Kaibel column (Cases 2.4 and 2.5)
+Example 5: measurement selection for Kaibel column (Cases 2.4 and 2.5)

 The Kaibel column example is included to show the optimal measurement selection using MIQP formulations with additional restrictions as given in (31) and (32).
-The 4-product Kaibel column shown in Figure 10 has high energy saving potential [31], but presents a difficult control problem.
-The given 4-product Kaibel column arrangement separates a mixture of methanol (A), ethanol (B), proponal (C), butanol (D) into almost pure components.
+The 4-product Kaibel column shown in Fig. 10 has high energy saving potential [31], but presents a difficult control problem.
+The given 4-product Kaibel column arrangement separates a mixture of methanol (A), ethanol (B), propanol (C), butanol (D) into almost pure components.
 The economic objective function J is to minimize the impurities in the products.